Automated Model Evaluation for Object Detection via Prediction Consistency and Reliability: Additional Experimental Results

 \subsection{Hyperparameter Analysis}

 We conduct experiments with varying hyperparameters for both tuning and sensitivity analysis.
-Unless otherwise specified, all experiments use RetinaNet~\cite{lin2017focallossdenseobject} with a ResNet-50~\cite{he2016deep} backbone evaluated on the corruption-based meta-dataset.
-Performance is averaged over vehicle and pedestrian detection; for example, \(11.86 = (13.50 + 10.23) / 2\) and \(4.99 = (6.43 + 3.56) / 2\) correspond to the performance of BoS~\cite{yang2024bos} and our proposed PCR, respectively.
+Unless otherwise specified, all experiments use RetinaNet~\cite{lin2017focallossdenseobject} with a ResNet-50~\cite{he2016deep} backbone evaluated on the corruption-based meta-dataset, with each analysis performed using the scores to which the hyperparameter applies.
+Performance is averaged over vehicle and pedestrian detection; for example, from \Cref{tab:car_detection,tab:person_detection}, \(11.86 = (13.50 + 10.23) / 2\) and \(4.77 = (6.57 + 2.96) / 2\) correspond to the performance of BoS~\cite{yang2024bos} and our proposed PCR, respectively.

 \textbf{Confidence Threshold} is a reference value used to assess whether a given prediction is considered confident, employed both in the consistency and reliability scores. \Cref{fig:hyperparameter}(a) illustrates the effect of varying the confidence threshold on mAP estimation.
-Based on these results, we set \(c=0.5\) as the confidence threshold throughout the experiments.
+Based on these results, we set \(c=0.4\) as the confidence threshold throughout the experiments.

 \textbf{Floor Value} is used in the reliability score, which provides a lower bound to low-confidence predictions, ensuring a minimal contribution from all predictions. \Cref{fig:hyperparameter}(b) illustrates the effect of varying the floor value on mAP estimation, averaged over vehicle and pedestrian detection.
-Based on these results, we set \(\alpha=0.2\) as the floor value throughout the experiments.
+Based on these results, we set \(\alpha=0.1\) as the floor value throughout the experiments.

 \textbf{Scale Parameters} control the sensitivity of the sigmoid function, which modulates the contribution of confidence to the consistency and reliability scores.
 For consistency, the scale parameter \(k_C\) is negative because the consistency score is negatively correlated with mAP, while for reliability, the scale parameter \(k_R\) is positive because the reliability score is positively correlated with mAP. \Cref{fig:hyperparameter}(c--d) illustrates the effect of varying the scale parameters on mAP estimation, averaged over vehicle and pedestrian detection.
-Based on these results, we set \(k_C=-60\) and \(k_R=10\) as the scale parameters throughout the experiments.
+Based on these results, we set \(k_C=-10\) and \(k_R=20\) as the scale parameters throughout the experiments.

 \textbf{Hyperparameter Sensitivity Analysis.} While hyperparameter tuning provides additional performance gains for PCR, it consistently outperforms BoS across all hyperparameter settings; the performance in \Cref{fig:hyperparameter} remains below 11.86 in all cases.
 This indicates that the superior performance of PCR is robust to hyperparameter choices.